THE UNIVERSITY OF MANCHESTER

-A Research Associate position is available in the extragalactic and cosmology group, in The Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.
-Working on CMB foregrounds as part of the ERC project “Enabling cosmology for future radio astronomy surveys”.
+A research associate position is available in the extragalactic and cosmology group, in The Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.
+You will work on low frequency foregrounds as part of the ERC project “Enabling cosmology for future radio astronomy surveys: Dealing with foreground contamination”.

 For further information and to apply online please visit: www.manchester.ac.uk/jobs